-- A. Open poppets on nozzles and the coupler poppet. - B. With the system valves open sufficiently to obtain approximately 600 gpm or maximum system flow rate, apply 75 psig deadman air pressure.
+- A. Open poppets on nozzles and the coupler poppet. - B. With the system valves open sufficiently to obtain approximately 800 gpm or maximum system flow rate, apply 75 psig deadman air pressure.
 The regulator should open and assume a pressure regulation.
-The fuel pressure regulation should be roughly 25 psig less than the deadman air pressure.
-This is commonly referred to as bias pressure. - C. While flowing at 600 gpm or maximum system flow rate, whichever is the lower, release the deadman air valve and measure the time required to reach zero flow.
+The fuel pressure regulation should be roughly 30psig less than the deadman air pressure.
+This is commonly referred to as bias pressure.

+C. While flowing at approximately 600 gpm or maximum system flow rate, whichever is the lower, release the deadman air valve and measure the time required to reach zero flow.
 The time required should be between 2-5 seconds.
-Factory setting of a new coupler for closing time is $3\pm.5$ .
+Factory setting of a new coupler for closing time is $3 \pm .5$ .
 Overshoot, the volume of fuel passing through the unit during closure shall not exceed 30 gallons at the 600 gpm flow rate.
 If the overshoot exceeds the allowable amount, the closing time can be readjusted by turning Screw (3-37) counterclockwise to increase the orifice size.

-Also measure the time required to open from zero flow to 600 gpm or maximum system flow rate, whichever is the lower.
+Also measure the time required to open from zero flow to 540 gpm or maximum system flow rate, whichever is the lower.
 The units are set to open at approximate seven seconds; however, the specification allows opening times of from 5-10 seconds.
 This is not adjustable, but is slightly affected by the closing time adjustment on the newer units.
 The operating time will vary with system setup and adjustments but should be within the same range of times from unit to unit.

-- D. Throttle the system flow from 600 gpm flow to 0 flow in about 5 increments to stabilize at each flow rate.
-The stabilized pressure at the venturi should be 50 psig or less, except it may be higher at shutoff if the flow is shutoff very rapidly.
-The regulated fuel pressure should be stable at all flow rates. - E. Close the nozzle poppets and apply deadman air to open the regulator against a locked out system.
-The locked in pressure should not exceed 75 psig and most units will lock in about 60-70 psig.
+C. Throttle the system flow from 600 gpm flow to 0 flow in about 5 increments to stabilize at each flow rate.
+The stabilized pressure at the venturi should be 50 psig or less except it may be higher at shutoff if the flow is shutoff very rapidly.
+The regulated fuel pressure should be stable at all flow rates.